hadizz/bitpin-challenge/README.md

 Features:

 - `MUI` has better table component rather than antd.
+- built-in dark mode and light mode config with the help of createTheme.
 - reach and various features for the future developing.
 - easy implemntaion and better docs with biolerpaltes.